ZuzannaCymerman/NumberConversion/README.md

 For each test, the number n is given first, and then in the next line of the number a1 ..., an.

 It can be assumed that both the numbers ai and the result are in the range [1..264-1].

+###.Dodawanie

+directory dodawanie

+This exercise was an external (not from spoj) exercise.
+Given are 2 numbers of unlimited length.
+Add those numbers.
+Because of the unlimited length the numbers have to be converted from string to a number and then added digit by digit.